Kractero/hare/src/lib/posts/containers.md

 ### How can I get started?
 I don't want to rewrite an already amazing guide, so use <a href="https://www.nationstates.net/page=dispatch/id=1383002" rel="noopener noreferrer" target="_blank">this guide by Racoda</a> to get started.

-If you are unwilling to install python to generate the rules, you can essentially skip Step 2 of the guide by visiting <a href="https://kractero.github.io/gi-browser/" rel="noopener noreferrer" target="_blank">the gotIssues/cards utilities website</a> I made, selecting container rules, then pasting in your puppet list and hitting run.
+If you are unwilling to install python to generate the rules, you can essentially skip Step 2 of the guide by visiting <a href="https://hare.vercel.app/tools/containerise/" rel="noopener noreferrer" target="_blank">Hare's Containerise rule generator</a> or using <a href="/guides/cardtainers" target="_blank" rel="noreferrer noopener">Cardtainers</a>.